 Without a proper drainage system, pet urine will sit on the surface of your turf and eventually dry up, leaving a terrible stink that you – and your neighbors – don’t want in your backyard.
 Needless to say, proper drainage is essential to making sure pet odors are controlled as much as possible.

-When your turf was initially installed, a drainage system was placed underneath the turf’s surface.
+When your pet turf was installed, a drainage system was placed underneath the turf’s surface.
 This system should allow over 30 inches of water to drain per hour per square foot.
 In other words, rainwater, hose water, and, you guessed it, pet urine should drain right through from the top of your turf down to the bottom and away from your yard.

 Unfortunately, a variety of issues can impact drainage capability.
 These include a buildup of: